ExamDraft

 2a.
 Voluntary product improvement

-You can use ExamDraft without contributing learning material for improvement.
-If you select the improvement option, ExamDraft may store anonymized extracted text from that upload and the related validated AI results to improve task detection, topic matching, and exam generation quality.
+You can use ExamDraft without contributing material for improvement.
+If you check "I consent to anonymized data use for service improvement", ExamDraft may store anonymized extracted text from that upload and the related AI results to improve task detection, topic matching, and exam generation.
+This applies in both default mode (ExamDraft Credits) and BYOK mode (your own API key) — the consent checkbox controls storage, not the provider mode.

 3. No general document vault